 ‘Bless with Children’ and Other Poetry by Carol Kanter The Society January 10, 2013 Poetry Bless with Children Sent, Amen! to fill the world with wonder they come in trust, brim-full of possibility, a soul (or spark from God, once split asunder) harbored in each.
 Our responsibility: to do our best, to cherish and provide at least the abc’s that foster health for every body, that educate each mind.
 Then Glory Be for the chance to share such wealth.
 In joyous song let voices set adrift gratitude for guidance, old and new, and for those young we deem our greatest gift— though surely we remain God’s children, too.
 May peoples everywhere be reconciled and together bless the children, child by child.
 Nostalgia Fresh from grand tours, with their urge to feed now weak, salmon swim through braids of vagrant streams past hunters armed with hook or claw or beak— the lure a taste for home that draws on dreams.
 In a silver throng, they muscle past the steep moss-covered banks to jump the churning falls, tier after tier—or try, fail, rest…then leap again against the odds stacked in wet walls.
 Their urge: to spawn in waters of their birth— blind to what awaits, as a sleeper’s mind denies in dreams its own demise—while earth- bound, poets sink in blue reflexive lines such logy images—end-stopped, alone— of dust, of drop to drop, of muscling Home.
 Carol Kanter’s first published poem appeared in Iowa Woman in 1995.
 Atlanta Review cited for its International Merit Award in 1998, 2003 and 2005.
 Finishing Line Press published her first chapbook, “Out of Southern Africa,” in 2005 and her second, “Chronicle of Dog,” in 2006.
 Her work has appeared in numerous literary journals and several anthologies.
 “No Secret Where Elephants Walk,” and “Where the Sacred Dwells, Namaste” (DualArts Press, 2010 and 2012) marry Carol’s poetry to her husband’s photography from Africa and from India, Nepal and Bhutan.
 Carol has a private psychotherapy practice in Evanston, IL.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.